 - Atatürk Bridge - Galata Tower (the whole Galata area is fantastic for bars, restaurants, cafés and quirky shops.
 If you meander through Galata all the way to Taksim Square, you'll have plenty of shopping and eating opportunities.) - Dolmabahçe Palace (the last few Ottoman rulers lived in this palace.
 Truly, I have never seen such a stunning building.
 The rooms are exquisite, and there was one in particular that actually took my breath away.
 Rebekah and I had to stop and stare for several minutes because we couldn't believe it was real.
 No photos allowed inside, but we obviously weren't taking no for an answer, ha.
 It's also lovely to walk around the exterior of the palace as it's right on the water.
 Simply incredible.)

 - Boat tour of the Bosphorus (You can do this very cheaply.
 Simply walk around the Atatürk Bridge area and you can grab a ticket for like, a coupe of quid.
 Great thing to do after having walked around for hours.
 Also great for seeing all of the bridges and nice buildings on the shore.) - The Blue Mosque (ahh, the Blue Mosque.
 It's been under construction for a while apparently, so wasn't as impressive as we expected it to be.
-One of those things you've simple gotta do because it is the Blue Mosque.) - Hagia Sophia (now this was much more impressive than the Blue Mosque.
+One of those things you've simple gotta do though because it is the Blue Mosque.) - Hagia Sophia (now this was much more impressive than the Blue Mosque.
 Simply incredible inside.
 Only thing I didn't like was the amount of tourists.
 Definitely spoiled the atmosphere, but what can you do?
-I was also a tourist.
-If you have time and can stand being around 1000 people, I would either get a tour or read up on the artwork inside, as it's very intricate and symbolic.
-It's interesting because it has been a site of both Christian and Muslim worship.)
+I'm sure other people were looking at me and rolling their eyes.
+In actual fact, that's a daily occurrence...
+ANYWAY, if you have time and can stand being around 1000 people, I would either get a tour or read up on the artwork inside, as it's incredibly intricate and symbolic.
+It's interesting because it has been a site of both Christian and Muslim worship.
+See if you can spot any Jesus figures with their faces scribbled out.)

 - Bayezid II Mosque (just a beautiful mosque that we stumbled upon.
 To be honest, most of the mosques are stunning and you could easily spend days just perusing religious buildings in Istanbul.
 Makes a bit of a change from musty-smelling English churches.)